 Invitation of Industry Experts

 In order to be able to give even more insight into other ways of working and the professional world in general, it is particularly important for me to invite specialists from the industry.

 In lectures, they talk about their project experiences and the challenges associated with them.
 It is even more instructive if they give a detailed insight into their working methods and professional reality in workshops.

-This way, the students are close to the real working world, can make contacts and stay up to date in terms of software used in industry, workflows and pipelines.
+This way, the students are close to the real working world, can make contacts, and stay up to date in terms of software used in industry, workflows, and pipelines.

-In the past we have welcomed guest lecturers for lectures and workshops from companies such as Blue Byte/Ubisoft, YAGER, Media Molecule, Another Place as well as Pixomondo or Cartoon Saloon.
+In the past, we have welcomed guest lecturers for lectures and workshops from companies such as Blue Byte/Ubisoft, YAGER, Media Molecule, Another Place as well as Pixomondo or Cartoon Saloon.

 Even though the collaborative project work during a semester was the general approach of the Cologne Game Lab from the beginning, I would like to point out explicitly that this approach finds my absolute support.
-This especially as responsible lecturer for the Ludic Game Project of the 1st semester, the first contact of the students with collaborative working methods.
+This was especially as a responsible lecturer for the Ludic Game Project of the 1st semester, the first contact of the students with collaborative working methods.

 Teamwork is an essential part of working life in a studio.
 During my first years at Lionhead Studios in Guildford, England, I experienced how inspiring a diverse team can be.
 A team with people from all over the world and from both game- and non-game professions.

 Since my teaching has a very practical focus, I consider conventional written examinations to be of little use.